Interview with Douglas Rushkoff

 TA: You talked about our need to be the programmers and not the program; how it is essential and crucial for children to understand both technology and the arts – but what is the role of the arts, if at all, in dealing with what you describe “digital literacy”?

 DG: Lots and lots of questions wrapped up in there.
 Most simply, I’d respond that digital literacy is more than learning code.
 It’s not just the math and science and engineering of programming great software.
 It’s also understanding the social, political, and human context of the work.
-It’s understand what a particular piece of technology is really *for*.
+It’s understanding what a particular piece of technology is really *for*.
 Digital literacy is understanding that Uber is essentially a piece of corporate software designed to extract value from the labor and capital (automobiles) of people, and convert it into the price of VC-owned shares.
 It’s understanding that Facebook is not a platform for people to make friends, but for marketers to extract value from our social graphs.
 It’s recognizing what things are for.

 Artists who do recognize what things are for can create projects that make people more aware of these biases.
 An artist can take a tool or platform and subvert its meaning.
 Heck, there’s an artist who conducted a funeral for a Facebook Thumbs-Up “like” icon.
 Or look at etoy or Ubermorgen or the YesMen.
 That’s art, making people more digitally literate.

-TA: You talked about that technologists should remind the artists why artists matter to human kind.
+TA: You talked about that technologists should remind the artists why artists matter to humankind.
 What is the public role of the artist and technologist today?

 DG: Again, a huge huge question.
 Millions of words have been written attempting to answer such big questions.
 It depends on so many things.
 For some people, art is a way of showing praise to God.
 For others, it is a path toward revolution.
-For others, it is a means of creating connection between people.
+For others, it is a means of creating connections between people.
 For some, it’s purely aesthetic or sensory.

-As much could be said about the role of technology, from the first use of fire through bronze and text to gun powder, the steam engine, television and the computer.
+As much could be said about the role of technology, from the first use of fire through bronze and text to gun powder, the steam engine, television, and the computer.
 Is it to extend the abilities of people?
 Is it to promote the repression of people?
 Did the role of technology change after capitalism?
-Or is technology all for war of one kind or another?
+Or is technology all for the war of one kind or another?
 Do military needs lead our development of technology?

 Right now, I’d argue that one great public role for artists today is to make fellow humans more aware of the processes they take for granted.
 I’m interested in art that helps people see that the ground rules of our society are not the ground rules of reality.
 They’re just agreements.
 Or systems invented by people, that have come to be accepted as pre-existing truths.
 Expose those – whether through art or technology – and you’ve got a friend in me.